-The applicant proposes to replace an existing 37'-6" utility pole with a 53'-1" utility pole and wireless telecommunications facility (WTF).
-The facility would consist of two panel antennas mounted at the top of the pole, three equipment boxes mounted to the pole between 7'-6" and 15'-9" above the ground, and a cable connecting the antennas to the equipment boxes.
-Power cables will be mounted on a crossbar at the same height as the crossbar on the existing pole.
+The applicant proposes to replace an existing 34'-0" utility pole with a 45'-10" utility pole and wireless telecommunications facility (WTF).
+The facility consists of two panel antennas mounted at the top of the pole, three equipment clusters mounted to the pole between 7'-6" and 15'-9" above the ground, and a cable connecting the antennas to the equipment boxes.
+Power cables and guy wires will be mounted at the same height as those on the existing pole.